Kill List Blu-ray Movie

 The client

-There is plenty in Ben Wheatley’s Kill List that is left for the viewer to figure out.
-But this is why the film works so well – it is a constantly shifting puzzle which makes sense only until the next piece is added up.
+Plenty in Ben Wheatley’s Kill List is left for the viewer to figure out.
+But this is why Kill List works so well.
+It is a constantly shifting puzzle that makes sense only until the next piece is added.
 Then the viewer must go back and reevaluate everything he has seen.

-Jay (Neil Maskell, The Football Factory, It's All Gone Pete Tong), a retired hitman, is visited by Gal (Michael Smiley, Perfume: The Story of a Murderer, The Other Boleyn Girl), his best pal, also a hitman, who asks him to get back in the business of killing.
-At first Jay declines the invitation because he does not want to face old demons, but his Swedish wife (MyAnna Buring, The Descent, Devil's Playground) changes his mind.
-A couple of days later, Jay and Gal end up in a hotel room where ‘the client’ gives them a list with the names of three men they must kill.
-Before they part ways, he also mentions their work in Kiev and that he is pleased to have them work for him because they come highly recommended.
+Jay (Neil Maskell, The Football Factory), a retired hitman, is visited by Gal (Michael Smiley, Perfume: The Story of a Murderer), his best pal, also a hitman, who asks him to get back in the business of killing.
+At first Jay declines the invitation because he does not want to face old demons, but his Swedish wife (MyAnna Buring, The Descent) changes his mind.
+A couple of days later, Jay and Gal end up in a hotel room, where The Client (Struan Rodger) gives them a list with the names of three men they must kill.
+Before they part ways, The Client also mentions their work in Kiev and that he is pleased to have them work for him because they come highly recommended.

 Jay and Gal are surprised to hear that someone actually knows about their work in Kiev.
-That was years ago and those who knew about it are no longer amongst the living.
-Nevertheless, they begin preparing for the job.
+They did a job there years ago, and those who knew about it are no longer amongst the living.
+Nevertheless, they begin preparing for their new assignment.

-The first target is a priest.
+Their first target is a priest.
 Jay and Gal quickly track him down in a remote church somewhere on the outskirts of the city.
 Moments before they kill him, he smiles and thanks them.
-The second target is a librarian obsessed with pornographic videos who also appears grateful.
-Before he kills him Jay goes berserk and seriously scares Gal.
-The third target is a prominent M.P. who lives alone in a large mansion.
+Their second target is a librarian obsessed with pornographic videos who also appears grateful.
+Before he is taken out, Jay goes berserk and seriously scares Gal.
+Their third target is a prominent M.P. who lives alone in a large mansion.
 Jay and Gal arrive there on the night before the target is to be executed and witness a brutal Druidic ritual.
 When they foolishly attempt to stop it, all hell breaks loose.

 Kill List is formerly divided into three large episodes.
-The first focuses on the two hitmen and their new lives.
-Both have tried to find peace and start from scratch but have failed – Jay is having serious problems with his wife while Gal has finally met a girl he likes but she does not understand him.
-Because their private lives are so chaotic and constantly making them feel weak, they go back to killing because working makes them feel strong again.
+The first episode focuses on the two hitmen and their new lives.
+Both have tried to find peace and start from scratch, and both have failed.
+Jay is having serious problems with his wife, while Gal has finally met a girl he likes, but she does not understand him.
+Because their private lives have ruined the peace they require to be strong, the two have returned to the business of killing.
+While killing, they are regaining their strength.

 The second episode focuses on the first two killings.
 This is where things begin to unravel.
 There are shockingly brutal scenes here that reveal why Jay and Gal come highly recommended.
-In the beginning of the film they look like two ordinary blokes who are getting old like most other blokes do – drinking, arguing with his wives and girlfriends, and playing tough rather than being tough – but when they start killing they become animals.
+In the beginning of Kill List, they look like two ordinary blokes who are getting old like most other blokes do -- drinking, arguing with their wives and girlfriends, and playing tough rather than being tough.
+But they are not ordinary blokes.
+They are legitimate veteran hitmen.
+Of the most brutal kind, too.

 Kill List Blu-ray Movie, Video Quality 5.0 of 5